Jain temples, Pavagadh

 Jain temples, Pavagadh is a group of seven Jain temples located in Pavagadh Hill in the state of Gujarat.
 These temples are part of the UNESCO World Heritage Site of Champaner-Pavagadh Archaeological Park.

 Jain tradition

 Pavagadh hill is considered one of the four sacred regions where moksha can be attained.

 History

-The Pavagadh temples dates back to the 13th century.

-About temples
+This was a Jain pilgrimage.
+There were several attempts to destroy evidences of its Jain heritage.
+However, a court ordered against the destruction of facts and heritage.
+Its Jain history dates back to 3rd century BC.